rundevcycle/100-days-of-code/log.md

 ### Day 14: 19 November 2018
   - Adding some more fields to the decoder page.
   - Playing around with Revealing Module Pattern, but reverted changes.

+### Day 15: 20 November 2018
+  - Add secondary purchase fields to the decoder page.